-Definition: an interaction is a pair, consisting of an event and a list of one or more actors.
+Definition an interaction is a relation between an event and one or more actors.

-Sequences of interactions form interaction scenarios.
-Interaction scenarios can be generated from executing an instrumented program with particular input data or might be specified directly based on design models.
+Sequences of interactions then form interaction scenarios.
+Interaction scenarios can be generated from executing an instrumented program with particular input data, or might be specified directly based on design models.

-Definition: an interaction scenario (or simply a scenario) is a sequence of interactions.
+Definition an interaction scenario (or simply a scenario) is a sequence of interactions.
 Note that the sequence obeys the time ordering of its constituent events, but that the events in the sequence are not necessarily contiguous with respect to the underlying event trace.
-That is, extraneous events may be interleaved with the scenario in the event trace.